Freedom of religion in Jordan: Religious demography

+In 2022 Muslims made up about 97.2% of the country's population; there were almost 750,000 refugees and other displaced persons registered in the country, mainly Sunni Muslims from Syria.

+In the same year, Christians made up 2.1% of the country's population.
+A 2015 study estimated 6,500 Christian believers, from a Muslim background, were in the country (mainly Protestant).
+It was also noted that the country has a small number of Buddhists, Hindus, Zoroastrians and Yezidis.

-Officially recognized Christian denominations include the Greek Orthodox, Roman Catholic, Greek Catholic (Melkite), Armenian Orthodox, Maronite Catholic, Assyrian, Coptic, Anglican, Lutheran, Seventh-day Adventist, United Pentecostal, Latter-day Saints, and Presbyterian churches.
-Other Christian groups include the Free Evangelicals, the Church of the Nazarene, the Assembly of God, and the Christian and Missionary Alliance.
-There are a number of Chaldean and Syriac Christians and Shi'a among the estimated 250,000 to 450,000 Iraqis in the country, many of whom are undocumented or on visitor permits.
+In 2022, officially recognized Christian denominations include the Greek Orthodox, Roman Catholic, Greek Catholic (Melkite), Armenian Orthodox, Maronite Catholic, Coptic, Anglican, Lutheran, Seventh-day Adventist, United Pentecostal and Syrian Orthodox churches.
+Other Christian groups with some recognition include the Free Evangelicals, the Church of the Nazarene, the Assembly of God, the Baptist Church and the Christian and Missionary Alliance.

+In 2020, there were approximately 14,000 Druze in the country, and 1,000 people following the Baháʼí Faith; there were reported to be no Jewish citizens.

+There are a number of Syriac Christians (who are overwhelmingly ethnic Assyrians) and Shi'a among the estimated 250,000 to 450,000 Iraqis in the country, many of whom are undocumented or on visitor permits.

 With few exceptions, there are no major geographic concentrations of religious minorities.
 The cities of Husn, in the north, and Fuheis, near Amman, are predominantly Christian.
 Madaba and Karak, both south of Amman, also have significant Christian populations.
 The northern part of the city of Azraq has a sizable Druze population, as does Umm Al-Jamal in the governorate of Mafraq.
 There also are Druze populations in Amman and Zarka and a smaller number in Irbid and Aqaba.
 There are a number of nonindigenous Shi'a living in the Jordan Valley and the south.
 The Druze are registered as "Muslims" and, as they have their own court in Al-Azraq, can administer their own personal status matters.

-Foreign missionaries operate in the country.
+Religious freedom in the 2020s

+In 2023, the country was scored 2 out of 4 for religious freedom.